Lumi-supercomputer/LUMI-SoftwareStack/docs/module_setup.md

   * The SoftwareStack module relies on the ``detect_LUMI_partition`` function in ``SitePackage.lua`` to determine on which partition it is running.

-    The current implementation of that function assumes that the  system sets an environment variable LUMI_PARTITION with value C, G, D or L depending on the node type (CPU compute, GPU compute, data and visualisation, login).
+    The current implementation first checks if the environment variable LUMI_OVERWRITE_PARTITION is defined and if so, the value of that variable is used.
+    It is assumed to be C, G, D or L depending on the node type (CPU compute, GPU compute, data and visualisation or login), or can be common to install software in the hidden common partition.

+    If that environment variable is not defined, we currently emply the following algorithm as a demo of what can be done on the final LUMI installation:

+      * On eiger uan01 and uan02 the partition is set to L

+      * On eiger uan03 the partition is set to common

+      * On all other hosts we first check for the environment variable LUMI_PARTITION and use that one and otherwise we set the partition to L.

     This is used by the SoftwareStack module to then auto-load the module for the current partition when it is loaded.
 That function can be implemented differently also so that the environment variable is no longer needed.